‘I use photography to bring people closer to nature.’

 His first award was in 2000, when Unterthiner won the prestigious “Mario Pastore” prize for best Italian young environmental journalist.
 Unterthiner now travels regularly around the world in search of new subjects for his photo stories.
 He specializes in telling the life stories of animals, living in close contact with his chosen species for long periods.
 He also has a strong commitment to wildlife conservation and environmental issues, with a particular interest in the interactions between people and animals.

 Widely published in magazines worldwide, he is the author of seven photography books and a multi-award winning in the Wildlife Photographer of the Year competition.
 Since 2009, Stefano is a regular contributing photographer for National Geographic Magazine.
-He lives with his wife Stéphanie and his children Rémi and Bahia in the Aosta Valley, Italy.
+He lives with his wife Stéphanie and their children Rémi and Bahia in the Aosta Valley, Italy.